Responsibility for Maintenance: Academic Affairs

 - Provide an itemized list of the specific travel itinerary and costs, including group departure and return travel plans, specific accommodations, activities on each day of the trip and related admission fees, meals, international health insurance fees, tour operator fees, and any other expenses, including a reasonable estimate for gratuities (if tipping is expected at the destination site) as cash advances are prohibited.
 A detailed budget for meal arrangements must be provided, to include out-of-pocket estimates for students and any benefits provided to trip leaders by the travel company or other entities, and costs per meal will not exceed the College’s approved per diem rates for employees.
 All travel will occur as a group.
 Except in extraordinary circumstances approved in advance by the College President, neither the co-leaders nor students will travel separately from the group.

 - Identify full-time faculty or administrator co-leaders who will travel as part of the trip and otherwise act as jointly responsible for implementation of all trip requirements.
-No trips may be co-led by an individual faculty member nor by any person who is not an employee of Onondaga Community College.
+Trips must not be led my just one faculty member or employee.
+Trips must not be led by someone who is not an employee of Onondaga Community College.